Jinming-Zhang/EverythingCS/Unreal/Multiplayer/OnlineSubsystem.md

 # Online Subsystem
 Unreal has it's Online Subsystem plug-ins for different platform services to help build a client-server mode multiplayer game.
+It's a layer between different platforms so we only need to write the code once.

 We need to install both the **Online Subsystem** and **Online Subsystem Steam** (or other platform services) to use it in unreal project code.

+- Unreal Engine Online Subsystem, plus ->
+	- Steam platform
+	- Epic platform
+	- XBox platform
+	- ...

 # Session based game
 Basic steps involved in creating a session based game: